britt21/FoodRecipi/README.md

 git clone [https://github.com/your-username/record-user-app.git](https://github.com/britt21/FoodRecipi.git)

-We handled network error state, user should see a toast message when an network error occurs some other error like Server error was also properly handled

 ## Image Loading (I noticed the image takes sometime to load from the network (probably large))

 We also handled retry you should see a dialog if network fails check out master branch and run project

+## Error handling
+We handled network error state, user should see a toast message when an network error occurs some other error like Server error was also properly handled

 ## Festures